-Today, the Pound is a free-floating currency that ranks as one of the most valuable on Earth, as well as the world's fourth most widely-held reserve currency, underscoring the continued importance of the UK to the world economy and finance.
+Today, the Pound is a free-floating currency that ranks as one of the most valuable on Earth, as well as the world’s fourth most widely-held reserve currency, underscoring the continued importance of the UK to the world economy.

-There are many reasons that investors opt to trad GBP/CAD, such as:
+There are many reasons why investors opt to trade GBP/CAD, such as:

 Myriad factors will generally influence the price of GBP/CAD, such as:

-Domestic economic developments: any major economic developments in either the UK or Canada will typically affect GBP/CAD.
+- Domestic economic developments: any major economic developments in either the UK or Canada will typically affect the GBP/CAD.